polyipseity/comp-4321/README.md

 ```shell
 python -m egod_search.crawl -n 30 -d database.db -s spider_result.txt https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm
 ```

-On Windows, after the program has finished, the CLI may freeze if the program finishes too quickly.
-This is a [CPython bug](https://github.com/python/cpython/issues/111604) which is out of our control.
-If it happens, just Ctrl+C to get out of it and ignore the stacktrace as the stacktrace is harmless.

 In case of re-run, and the database needs to be cleared, use the appropriate command based on your operating system: